 An individual’s ethnic background plays a key role in understanding how to support poor mental health sufferers in the BAME community.
 A study into self-harm and ethnicity by the University of Birmingham expressed that due to the diversity of factors that lead people to self-harm, ‘ethnic background must be taken into consideration when treating individuals’.
 As such, we plan to collaborate with mental healthcare professionals from within and with experience of serving the black community to update our Foundation Course.
 Click Here to read more.

-Adapt materials to support other mental health challenges (TBC)
+Adaptation of Horizon Plan to support other mental health challenges (TBC)

 Train the Trainer Qualification (TBC)

 Training parents who have completed the online course to teach the methodology face-to-face.

 The establishment of local support groups led by qualified parent coaches.

 Residential Retreat (TBC)

 A farm in Devon, UK, where young people struggling with self-harm (and other related mental health challenges) and their parents, can stay for a short period and be immersed in a healing and supportive environment.
 There will be a variety of activities and programmes for both young people and their parents including connecting with nature, spending time in the outdoor environment, music, art, story-telling, working with or riding a horse, woodworking, leatherworking, arts and crafts, games, gardening, acts of service and helping others through volunteerism.
 A vision being pursued in collaboration with Goodwill in Action to Prevent Suicide CIO and Action To Prevent Suicide CIC.